Search String

 Arkanoid Amiga 1988

 Discovery Software International ported Taito's legendary Arkanoid coinop of 1986 to the Amiga in February of 1988.
-The Arkanoid coinop was designed by Akira Fujita and Hiroshi Tsujino of Taito.
+A god-tier block-breaker with no equal, the original Arkanoid coinop was designed by Akira Fujita and Hiroshi Tsujino of Taito.

-Bricks randomly drop capsules that confer power-ups to the Vaus.
-The most coveted capsule is the Break which allows the Vaus to move to the next round regardless of round state, but the most fun power-up is the Space Invaders-style laser.
-Some bricks are indestructible and protect destructible bricks so the laser is not always useful.
-Some bricks also have soak or "hit-points."
+Upon their destruction blocks randomly drop capsules that, when caught, confer power-ups to the Vaus.
+The most coveted capsule is the Break which allows the Vaus to warp to the next round regardless of round state, but the most fun power-up is the Space Invaders-style twin-laser.
+Some blocks are indestructible and protect destructible blocks so the laser is not always useful, but some also have soak or "hit-points" that make the laser eminently useful.

-The ball bounces off the Vaus, off the bricks, off the top, left and right walls of the round, and off aliens that hover about the playfield and descend towards the Vaus.
+The ball bounces off the Vaus, off the blocks, off the top, left and right walls of the round, and off annoying aliens that hover about the playfield and descend towards the Vaus.
 If the Vaus fails to connect with the ball, a life is lost.
 Aliens are destroyed when they come into contact with the Vaus.
+Points are awarded for destroying blocks and aliens and catching capsules.

 The ball also accelerates over time, making it harder to hit.
-If the ball splits into three via power-up, it accelerates more quickly.
+If the ball splits into three via Disruption power-up, it accelerates more quickly.
+The balls are clearly defined and move smoothly across the screen even when they are flying around at top-speed.

-To master Arkanoid it is necessary to hit the ball using the edges of the Vaus in order to angle the ball into hard-to-reach places.
-Arkanoid forces players to get good at angling the ball during level 3.
-It is level 3 that can end many attempts to beat Arkanoid.
+To master Arkanoid it is necessary to hit the ball using the edges of the Vaus in order to angle the ball into exacting or hard-to-reach places.
+Arkanoid forces players to get good at angling the ball during round 3, which constitutes an early difficulty spike that has no doubt ended many a run over the years.

 Arkanoid is all about reflexes, timing, prediction and trajectories -- and a bit of luck.

-The 1987 Atari ST version of Arkanoid is as good as the Amiga one.
-The ST version of Arkanoid was programmed and drawn by Peter Johnson.
-The Amiga version of Arkanoid was developed by Chris Chirogene, Eric Reinharrt, Rock Ross and Joe Sleator.
+The 1987 Atari ST version of Arkanoid is almost as good as the Amiga one.
+The ST version of Arkanoid was programmed and drawn by Peter Johnson whereas the Amiga version of Arkanoid was developed by Chris Chirogene, Eric Reinhart, Rick Ross and Joe Sleator.

 Arkanoid Capsules

-• B: Break: Purple (Opens a door to the next level: warp)
+• B: Break: Purple (Opens a door to the next round aka warp)

-• C: Catch: Green (Allows you to catch the energy ball)
+• C: Catch: Green (Allows you to catch the energy ball, more and refire)

 • D: Disruption: Light Blue (Splits the energy ball into three balls)